Powered by

 “This Gaushala has been operating for the last 20 years, where injured and sick cows are treated and cared for.
 Our capacity is to keep 100 cows.
 Currently, 88 cows are here, and they have been brought from different parts of the city after accidents or injuries.”

-Katha Vyas Mohit Ram Pathak says “The only way to protect, and take care of cows can't be cow shelters.
+Katha Vyas Mohit Ram Pathak says “The only way to protect and take care of cows can't be cow shelters.
 People will have to take cows from the roads and take care of them in their homes.
 People can make garages to keep their cars, then why not place for one cow.”

 Cow fodder becomes expensive

-In Chandbarh, located 28 kilometres away from Sehore city, a cowshed is home to 230 cows.
+In Chandbar, located 28 kilometres away from Sehore city, a cowshed is home to 230 cows.
 Some of which are brought in from the Sehore municipality.
 Hiralal Bhagat, the caretaker at the Chandbad Gaushala, shares further information.

 “If we keep more cows here than our capacity, then there will be chaos.
 So, we keep only as many cows as we can serve well.
 Cow fodder has become expensive in the last few years, we have bought straw for Rs 1000 per quintal.
 There is also a serious problem with water in this area.
 In summers, the borewell dries up so we have to bring water from far away.
 If we get help from the administration and society, we will be able to rear more cows here.”